FENDER AERODYNE 2023 SPECIAL

 Neck: It’s really interesting but the neck doesn’t have the thick polymer and almost feels like a satin finish on the back.
 Both rosewood and the maple necks are like that.
 It comes with the Fender Locking Tuners (a personal fav) and the edges are nicely rolled.
 It’s a 12″ radius, which I found quite comfortable and isn’t compound but that’s a players choice.
 Sometimes being consistent in radius isn’t such a bad thing and the 14″ is quite flat so you may end up loving this as a more substantial update to the typical 9.5″ radius..
 The frets are Medium Jumbo which is a fav and contrary to the specs here the dots are PEARL not just white dots.
 As a bonus, the headstock matches the guitar finish which looks great as well.
 The neck is “C” shape which actually doesn’t mean a lot but in my recent experience, it felt very comfortable and almost like a slightly thin C.

 Electronics: Very interesting.
 The pocket is VERY tight with no room to spare; this is an observation, so it is not a dream mod scenario at all.
 The pots are large alpha pots, nice quality and it uses DUAL cap (one .022uf and one .047uf) which I really appreciate that choice (although, I’d prefer .022uf and .015uf).
-The switch looks like a Squier but feels slightly more solid, so I have more investigation to do there and will update this review.
-I’ve heard that a Oak-Grigsby will fit, I plan to verify that at some point.
+The switch looks like a Squier but feels slightly more solid.

 Pickups: Bright and solid.
 Sound great.
 I haven’t measured them yet but the resonant frequency seems to be higher and much better than, say a Player Stratocaster and brighter than Fender noiseless, good recording pickups with a nice range humbucker.
 The measurements are upcoming.
 See the page here for details information and measurements on the pickups.
 However, this round of Aerodyne pickups is much higher quality than the original.Aerodyne Pickups